Idiopathic pulmonary fibrosis

-Lung rehabilitation will not cure the disease, but it can help people exercise without difficulty breathing.
+- Lung rehabilitation will not cure the disease, but it can help people exercise with less difficulty breathing.

 You can ease the stress of illness by joining a support group.
 Sharing with others who have common experiences and problems can help you not feel alone.